Join us we hike from Mortero Palms to the world famous Goat Canyon Trestle deep in Carrizo Gorge …

 Cresting the hill and exiting Mortero Canyon we were greeted with a huge rolling desert meadow of cholla, agave and numerous barrel cactus.
 This was the only flat part of the hike so our pace quickened in anticipation of seeing the trestle.
 The trail is a bit hard to follow at this juncture but with the help of the GPS and the numerous “ducks” people have left, we soon began descending into Goat Canyon.
 After about 3/4 mile the trestle came into view.

 Even though I have seen the trestle 4 or 5 times the first glimpse always put me in a state of awe.
 The fact that this was built out here in this inhospitable terrain is amazing!

 We stopped at the overlook to rest and have lunch.
 It was decided that we would turn back at this point which is about 300 yards or so from the trestle.
 Problem is from this point on there is a precipitous drop-off that must be careful navigated and it was getting late in the day.

 We were satisfied with the view for now and would leave the Goat Canyon Trestle for another trip.

 RE our campsite: Since this post was written the area has changed drastically.
-The Bureau of Land Management gave approval for the construction of a 12,000 acre industrial wind farm in in the area west of the town of the desert town of Ocotillo.
+The Bureau of Land Management gave approval for the construction of a 12,000 acre industrial wind farm in in the area west of the small desert town of Ocotillo.
 The area was scraped clean of all desert flora and fauna for the construction.As of this writing the area houses hundreds of 300 foot tall wind towers.
 The beauty and serenity of this particular camp site has been ruined.